tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

     return greetings
 ```

-Running the code starts the Flask server and accessing the URL http://localhost:5000/fancy gives you this nicely formatted greeting in your browser:
+Running the code starts the Flask server and accessing the URL [http://localhost:5000/fancy](http://localhost:5000/fancy) gives you this nicely formatted greeting in your browser:

 ![greetings](./assets/greetings.png)

 While this is good for simple cases, in the next section you'll see how you can manage and serve larger HTML content with Flask.

-## Render HTML Page
+## Render HTML Pages

 ### Create the Static Files